 How it works

-We have MSD81-s in stock, Our turnaround time is same day or morning of next working day, it depends what time package is delivered to us.
+We have MSD81-s in stock, Our turnaround time is the same day or the morning of the next working day, it depends what time package is delivered to us.

 To do this upgrade, You will need to send us:

 If you want us to code injector numbers to replacement DME MSD81 then:

 3) Injector numbers

 If you don't know how to read injector numbers that is not a problem,

 If your original DME MSD80 is responsive and you can read codes, you can read Injector numbers by tools like INPA or BimmerGeeks ProTool.

 You can also send the original DME and we will read injector numbers from it.